Peter-Bugaj/udacity-navigation/README.md

 ### Project Overview
 The script for training and testing the agent is found in the file **Navigation.ipynb**.
 This file starts of by installing the appropriate libraries, starting the environment, and running a few basic experiments, like reading the state space of the environment, and doing sample steps.
-Later in the script the agent is tested with different epsilon values, is trained and tested with the variables leading to the best performance, and lastly the agent is test with a double DQN implementation.
+Later in the script the agent is tested with different epsilon values, is trained and tested with the variables leading to the best performance, and lastly the agent is tested with a double DQN implementation.

 #### State space exploration
 The agent had a state space of 37 dimensions, which included the agent's velocity and a ray-based perception of objects around the agent's forward direction.
-At any point within the environment, the agent had four action which it could take: moving backwards, forwards, turning left or turning right.
+At any point within the environment, the agent had four actions which it could take: moving backwards, forwards, turning left or turning right.

 #### Environment
 The environment consisted of open space that allowed the agent to navigate around, collecting bananas.
 The agent was rewarded one point for collecting a yellow banana, and negative one for collecting a blue banana.
 This environment was downloaded from Unity, from the following list of links: